Under Microsoft Windows, this window will appear if Substance Painter detects that the current TDR value is below a specific limit (10 seconds).

 Please note that editing the registry can have serious, unexpected consequences that can prevent the system from starting and may require to reinstall the whole operating system if you are unsure of how to modify it.

-Allegorithmic takes no responsibility for any damage caused to your system by modifying the system registry.
+Allegorithmic and Adobe take no responsibility for any damage caused to your system by modifying the system registry.

 1 - Open the Run window